alfrepo/blog/content/docs/notes/article00006.md

 - *Why do we talk about this?*
 - *What is blocked if we do not decide?*
-- *How do the RTC features relate to this ADR?*
+- *How does the backlog relate to this ADR?*

 ### Who is affected